foxssake/nohub/README.md

-# mobhub
+# nohub

 A lobby manager for multiplayer games.

 ## Proposals

-This section contains proposals on what *mobhub* should be, and how to implement it.
+This section contains proposals on what *nohub* should be, and how to implement it.

 ### Vision

-*Mobhub* should be a simple to manage, self-hosted solution for managing player lobbies and server lists for multiplayer games.
+*Nohub* should be a simple to manage, self-hosted solution for managing player lobbies and server lists for multiplayer games.

 * Should be easy to integrate with Godot, but not exclusive to it